weaviate/weaviate-io/developers/weaviate/current/getting-started/schema.md

 * The schema is highly configurable but comes with pre-defined settings.
 * The ANN index needs to be set for your use case (especially if you have a large dataset)
 * You can enable or disable the index based on your use case
+* You can configure Weaviate modules in the schema
+* There is an auto schema function, but for optimal usage, it's better to manually create a schema

 ## What would you like to learn next?